cypress-io/cypress-documentation/source/guides/testing-strategies/auth0-authentication.md

 ## Adapting the front end

-We need to update our front end React app to allow for authentication with [Auth0][auth0].
-As mentioned above, the [auth0-react][auth0react] SDK for React Single Page Applications (SPA) is used.
+We need to update our front end React app to allow for authentication with {% url "Auth0" https://auth0.com %}.
+As mentioned above, the {% url "auth0-react SDK" https://github.com/auth0/auth0-react %} for React Single Page Applications (SPA) is used.

-First, we create a `AppAuth0.tsx` container to render our application as it is authenticated with [Auth0][auth0].
+First, we create a `AppAuth0.tsx` container to render our application as it is authenticated with {% url "Auth0" https://auth0.com %}.
 The component is identical to the `App.tsx` component, but uses the `useAuth0` React Hook, removes the need for the Sign Up and Sign In routes and wraps the component with the `withAuthenticationRequired` higher order function (HOC).

 A `useEffect` hook is added to get the access token for the authenticated user and send an `AUTH0` event with the `user` and `token` objects to work with the existing authentication layer (`authMachine.ts`).